+I. Incomplete Grades

-- C. Incomplete Grades - 1.
-When a grade of Incomplete (I) is issued, the student has up to a maximum of forty-five (45) days from the end of the course grading period to correct the Incomplete grade or the "I" shall be recorded as calculated grade based on total points earned from total points possible. - D. Recording Grades - 1.
-Grades earned are recorded by the instructor in district designated electronic grade book.
-A copy will be archived at the end of the school year to be kept for a minimum of five years.
+Except as stated in a specific program handbook or course syllabus, the student has up to a maximum of forty-five (45) calendar days from the end of the course grading period to correct an incomplete grade, or the "I" shall be recorded as the calculated grade based on total points earned from total points possible.